Kangaroo Point

 The level of residential development activity in Kangaroo Point was found to be higher than 90% of real estate markets across the country

-Kangaroo Point has averaged approximately 225 new dwelling approvals annually.
-Development approval data from the Australian Bureau of Statistics (ABS) shows a total of 1,126 approvals over the past five financial years, from FY-2021 to FY-2025, with one approval so far in FY-2026.
-Each dwelling built has resulted in an average of 2.1 new residents per year over these five years, indicating strong demand that supports property values.
-The average expected construction cost value for new homes is $881,000, reflecting a developer focus on the premium segment with upmarket properties.
+Kangaroo Point has averaged approximately 225 new dwelling approvals per year over the past five financial years, totalling 1,126 homes.
+As of FY-26, 2 approvals have been recorded.
+Over these five years, an average of 2.1 new residents was gained for each dwelling built, indicating healthy demand that supports property values.
+The average construction cost value of new homes is $634,000, reflecting a focus on the premium segment with upmarket properties.

 Frequently Asked Questions - Development